 Use “Escrow” ClosingsUse “Escrow” Closings

 All real estate closings should now proceed through an “Escrow” closing.
-In this way, both parties sign their documents before the closing date then sent to a third-party, usually an attorney or escrow agent.
+In this way, both parties sign their documents before the closing date then sent them to a third party, usually an attorney or escrow agent.
 If any physical meeting does have to take place, then it should be limited to only essential parties—all cash transfers to expedited through wire transfers.

 Please note that these guidelines may change over time as we move through Phase Two of reopening.
 For more information, be sure to visit REBNY’s Coronavirus Resources.